 Fluid In Their Abdomen Is A Common Side Effect Of Heart Disease

-Fluid in the abdomen is commonly seen with heart disease, but other diseases or organ defects and also produce this side-effect.
-Generally, in this case the distention just shows even though your dog is still quite active and eating a healthy diet.
+Fluid in the abdomen is commonly seen with heart disease, but other diseases or organ defects also produce this side-effect.
+Generally, in this case, the enlargement shows even though your dog is still quite active and eating a healthy diet.

-Any sudden abdominal distention is highly suspect, however, and warrants a check up so that the issue me determined properly and dealt with.
+However, any sudden abdominal distention is highly suspect and warrants a checkup so that the issue be appropriately determined and dealt with.